Images of Heat Rash or Prickly Heat (Miliaria Rubra) (3)

 Dehydration may be treated with intravenous fluids, especially if there is vomiting.
 Heat stroke is treated by trying to quickly reduce the core temperature to normal.
 Immersion, evaporative, or invasive cooling techniques may be used in addition to rapidly giving intravenous fluids.

-The most common complications of heat rash include secondary infection from scratching and heat exhaustion.
+Typically, heat rash will resolve with self-care measures and no medical care is necessary.
+However, two complications of heat rash include secondary infection from scratching and heat exhaustion.

 While awaiting medical care, get your child indoors or under shade, undress the child, and apply cool compresses to the body or douse with cool water.
 Do not give fluids.